 FAQs: CCB Payment Dates

-The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB was increased in July 2021 as part of the annual adjustment for inflation.
+The Canada Child Benefit amount is inflation-indexed, therefore the regular CCB was increased in July 2022 as part of the annual adjustment for inflation.
 The next scheduled increase would be in July 2023 when CCB payments are increased to adjust for inflation.

 For the 2022/2023 CCB year, the maximum CCB is $6,997 for kids below 6 and $5,903 for those between 6 and 17.
 The amount is divided into 12 and paid monthly on the CCB payment dates for each month.